HassanAlsaleh/recommendation_bot/README.md

 Transcribe.py:
-The main code that executes the process it has the speech to text feature connected, text to speech and both of them are connected to Watson assistant that I made the assistant would recommend a random item that might be useful to the user.
+The main file code that executes the process.
+It has the speech to text feature connected, text to speech and both of them are connected to Watson assistant that I made the assistant would recommend a random item that might be useful to the user.
 It stores the transcript of the users input in textfiles folder It stores the speech of the bot in sounddfiles folder